muppet9010/Factorio-Stasis-Mine/README.md

 Mod Settings
 -----------

-- Control if everything or just opposing forces entities are frozen in status when the mine goes off.
+- Control if all or just opposing force's entities are frozen in stasis when a mine detonates.
 - Control the time things are frozen for.
 Defaults to 20 seconds

 Notes